-- Hydralazine, used to treat high blood pressure
+- Hydralazine is used to treat high blood pressure.

-- Levamisole, used for infections, but also added to most cocaine
+- Levamisole is used for infections, but is also commonly added to cocaine.

-- Propylthiouracil, used to treat some thyroid disorders
+- Propylthiouracil is used to treat some thyroid disorders.

-- Hepatitis B or C, infections that sometimes trigger vasculitis inflammation
+- Hepatitis B or C infections sometimes trigger vasculitis.

 Race or ethnicity

-- Behçet’s disease is most common in Turkey and is relatively common in other countries in the Mediterranean, the Middle East, Central Asia, China, and Japan.
+- Behçet’s disease is most common in people of Turkish descent and is relatively common in other countries in the Mediterranean, the Middle East, Central Asia, China, and Japan.
 It is relatively uncommon in Northern and Western Europe and the United States.

-- Giant cell arteritis is most common in Scandinavia and Minnesota.
+- Giant cell arteritis is more common in people of Northern European ancestry.